Mount Hope Bay raids: Warren and Bristol raid

+Details of the 25 May 1778 British amphibious operation to Warren, RI and the Kicumuit [sic] River are shown on the map with symbols of military units, figures of naval vessels, and notations.

 Arriving early on May 25, Campbell's forces landed on Bristol Neck, between Bristol and Warren.
 Campbell divided his force in two, sending one detachment into Warren, and the other to areas along the Kickemuit River where boats and other supplies were cached.
 The latter force destroyed 58 of 70 small boats that General Spencer had originally stored there, along with other military supplies and a corn mill.
 They burned down a bridge that crossed the river, and set fire to a sloop.
 After the British left, locals put out the fire on the sloop, which only suffered minor damage.

 A 1984 USGS map showing Mount Hope Bay and the communities that were raided.
 Fall River was then part of Freetown.

 The Warren detachment had expected some resistance upon reaching the town, but Continental Army forces, numbering about 300 under the command of Colonel Archibald Clary, had fled the town upon rumors that the British force was much larger than it actually was.
 The British destroyed military supplies, and set fire to the local powder magazine.
 The ensuing explosion destroyed six homes and the town's meeting house.
 The troops also burned a sloop and destroyed five cannon.
 As they marched from the town, the first signs of organized resistance began to appear.
 The two British detachments rejoined and headed for Bristol.

 Word of the British landing had reached Providence, and Colonel Barton immediately sprang into action.
 Recruiting about 200 volunteers, he rushed south, turned Clary's retreating force around, and caught up with the British shortly after they left Warren, heading for Bristol.
 The two forces skirmished as the British marched southward, with both sides incurring minor casualties.
 The notable exception was Colonel Barton, who took a musket ball that did him sufficient damage that it effectively ended his military career, although he continued to fight on that day.
 Campbell's men reached Bristol in good order despite the ongoing skirmishes, and engaged in a destructive rampage.
 In addition to military supplies and cannon, they destroyed 22 homes and a church, and looted everywhere, making, according to one account, "no distinction between their Friends and Foes".

 Their work completed around noon, the British returned to their boats.
 They embarked, covered by the guns of the frigate HMS Flora and HM galley Pigot, and returned to Aquidneck Island and Newport.
 The raid prompted General Sullivan to renew calls to area governors for increased militia assistance.
 This recruiting did not have material effect before the next raid occurred.

 The May 25 raids also included the capture of an anchored American galley, the Spitfire, near the entrance to the Taunton River.